jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerCardData/task.md

 <div class="hint" title="The type of the WordCardData class">

-The `WordCardData` must be a [data class](https://kotlinlang.org/docs/data-classes.html) because it stores data for the word cards.
+`WordCardData` must be a [data class](https://kotlinlang.org/docs/data-classes.html) because it stores data for the word cards.
 </div>